TongfeiLiu/C3Net-for-building-extraction/README.md

 # C3Net-for-building-extraction

-This is a PyTorch implementation for our paper "C3Net: Context-Content Collaborative Network for Building Extraction" (has been published online on Knowledge-Based System).
+This is a PyTorch implementation for our paper "[Context-content collaborative network for building extraction from high-resolution imagery](https://www.sciencedirect.com/science/article/abs/pii/S0950705123000333)" (has been published online on Knowledge-Based System).

 Cooming soon!